Types of Riding Lawn Mowers

 Electric Riding Lawn Mower

-Electric riding mow are powered by rechargeable lithium batteries and cut up to 2.5 acres on a single charge.
-Although more expensive up-front, electric riding lawn mowers require less maintenance than gas-powered mowers since you don’t have to buy special fuel or change the oil.
-They’re quieter and vibrate less, too.
+Electric riding mowers are powered by rechargeable lithium batteries and, depending on the battery configuration and capacity, can cut up to 3 acres or more on a full charge.
+Although typically more expensive initially, electric riding lawn mowers require less maintenance than gas-powered mowers since you don’t have to buy fuel or change the oil.
+They’re quieter, vibrate less and don’t create emissions during operation.

 Proper battery care is important and helps ensure top performance.
 Follow the instructions for your cordless electric lawn mower batteries and chargers.